1O Lord, You’ve searched and You’ve known me, know when I sit and rise;

 21I hate all those who hate You, Lord; who rise up ’gainst Your name.

-22I hate them with a hatred deep; count each my enemy.
+22I hate them with a hatred pure; count each my enemy.

 23Search me, O God, and know my heart and anxious thoughts—test me!